mrl5/mrl5.github.io/content/post/stretch-cluster-k3s.md

 root.
 Both of our machines have Debian or Debian-derived distro (e.g. Ubuntu).
 On top of that we have an account on https://app.netbird.io/

-Please make sure that your Hetzner machine is behind firewall.
+Please make sure that your Hetzner machine is behind firewall and only necessary ports are open.
 Exposing Kubernetes control plane to the Big Scary Internet is a no-no.

 ### Setup NetBird
 Let's generate NetBird setup keys -- we will need them to join our VPN mesh.